 The conversations, the continued shootings, the marches across the nation have all left me thinking a great deal about students, safety, and America.
 Progress is possible but change is necessary.

 My time abroad makes it clear to me what makes America special is the opportunity it afford her citizens.
 Over our short history, Americans have continually adapted, changed, and evolved.
 In my lifetime I have seen changes to automobile safety; seatbelts, car seats, and MADD radically changing the course of drunk driving.
 I have seen changes in smoking regulations, prohibiting it from restaurants and while on airplanes.
 As a nation we’ve passed laws regulating the amount of advertising to children, while changing the legal drinking age, the legal age to buy cigarettes, and legalizing marijuana.
-Most recently, individual states lead the way to legalizing gay marriages.
+Most recently, individual states stepped forward and lead the way to legalizing gay marriages.

 We’ve faced divisive issues before and we’ve reached solutions that ultimately leave us better as a nation.
 The words of President Lincoln remind us that, “We are not enemies, but friends.
 We must not be enemies.
 Through passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory will swell when again touched, as surely they will be, by the better Angels of our nature.”
 I pray the better angels will lead the way and effective policy change will be swiftly enacted on both the state and federal levels.
 I’m encouraged by the call to action I’ve seen and pray that someone in the halls of Congress, or leading one of the great States of our Union will stand like this sword wielding angel and protect what is most precious to so many of us– our children.